proxmox/proxmox-offline-mirror/docs/introduction.rst

 Enterprise Support
 ~~~~~~~~~~~~~~~~~~

-Users with a `Proxmox Offline Mirror Basic, Standard or Premium Subscription Plan
+Users with a `Proxmox Offline Mirror` subscription
 <https://www.proxmox.com/en/proxmox-offline-mirror/pricing>`_ have access to the
-`Proxmox Customer Portal <https://my.proxmox.com>`_.
-The customer portal
+`Proxmox Customer Portal <https://my.proxmox.com>`_ for offline mirroring/key handling related
+issues, provided the corresponding offline system has a valid subscription level higher than
-provides support with guaranteed response times from the Proxmox developers.
+`Community`.
+The customer portal provides support with guaranteed response times from the Proxmox developers.
 For more information or for volume discounts, please contact office@proxmox.com.

 Community Support Forum